dio/grpc-web-hello/README.md

 Visiting https://ok.local:8000 surely triggers: "This connection is not private" for Safari and `NET::ERR_CERT_INVALID` for Chrome.

 For Safari you can force to visit the website.
-While in Chrome you can type the magic work: badidea or thisisunsafe in the page.
+While in Chrome you can type the magic word: badidea or thisisunsafe in the page.

 ![safari](https://user-images.githubusercontent.com/73152/87927676-c61a8080-caad-11ea-909a-3456a94ab9c9.png)